Conditions of Carriage

 All vehicles display a maximum number of wheelchairs to be carried and these signs must be adhered to.

-E-scooters and bicycles other than foldable bikes are not allowed on our vehicles.
+E-scooters and bicycles are not allowed on our vehicles.
 Foldable bikes (excluding folding electric bikes) can be carried on board, but must be securely folded and stored in the designated luggage area of the vehicle so that they are stable and do not cause any obstruction.

 During travel, buggies, prams and pushchairs must be securely positioned so that they are stable and do not cause an obstruction or obstruct the aisle.
 At the drivers discretion, there may be times when a pushchair, buggy or foldable bike will not be allowed to board due to insufficient space being available.
 This is for your health and safety.